Mahendragarh: Demographics

 As of 2011 India census, Mahendragarh had a population of 23,977.
 Males constitute 53% of the population and females 47%.
 Mahendragarh has an average literacy rate of 76, higher than the national average of 75%: male literacy is 89%, and female literacy is 67%.
 In Mahendragarh, 14% of the population is under 6 years of age.
 Hindus constitute 98% of the population.
+This area produce good and strong built soldiers.
+Maximum house found with participation in WW-1 & WW-2.

 In spite of being a district headquarters, there is no administrative office.
 All the relevant work is done in Narnaul.
 The very first guggul (Commiphora wightii) vatika (place where medicinal plants are planted) was established here.

 Now many government offices have opened in Mahendragarh near Government Boys college in new Court.